UpGoerFive/Gift-Picker/README.md

 After doing this, the program can be called by entering:
 `(gift-picker NAMES INCLUDE EXCLUDE)` with the lists in that order.
-The names list is required but either or both of the others may be left out.
+The names list is required but either or both of the others may be left out by substituting an empty list as in `'()`.

 Dr. Racket provides parentheses highlighting, which is helpful.
 Also as stated above, it's possible to just enter the lists in order in the `(gift-picker)` call,